 Pharmacy.
 “Pharmacy” means a drug outlet licensed under 32 M.R.S., Chapter 117.

 Pharmacy Benefits Manager.
-"Pharmacy benefits manager" means an entity that performs pharmacy benefits management as defined in 24-A M.R.S. §4347, sub-section 17.
+"Pharmacy benefits manager" means an entity that performs pharmacy benefits management as defined in 24-A M.R.S. §4347, sub-section 17.Pharmacy Benefits Manager Compensation.
+“Pharmacy benefits manager compensation” means the difference between:

+the value of payments made by a carrier to its pharmacy benefits manager; and

+the value of payments made by the pharmacy benefits manager to dispensing pharmacies for the provision of prescription drugs or pharmacy services with regard to pharmacy benefits covered by the carrier.

 Pharmacy Claims File.
-“Pharmacy claims file” means a data file composed of service level remittance information including, but not limited to, member demographics, provider information, charge/payment information, and national drug codes from all non-denied adjudicated claims for each prescription filled.
+“Pharmacy claims file” means a data file composed of service level remittance information including, but not limited to, member demographics, provider information, charge/payment information, and national drug codes from all non-denied adjudicated claims for each prescription filled, not including Pharmacy SUD Claims.

 Plan Sponsor.
 “Plan sponsor” means any person, other than an insurer, who establishes or maintains a plan covering residents of the State of Maine, including, but not limited to, plans established or maintained by two or more employers or jointly by one or more employers and one or more employee organizations, or the association, committee, joint board of trustees or other similar group of representatives of the parties that establish or maintain the plan.

-Prepaid Amount.
-“Prepaid amount” means the fee for service equivalent that would have been paid by the health care claims processor for a specific service if the service had not been capitated.
+POS.
+“POS” means point of sale.

 Provider.
 "Provider" means a health care facility, health care practitioner, health product manufacturer, health product vendor or pharmacy.

+Rebate.
+“Rebate” means a discount, chargeback, or other price concession that affects the price of a prescription drug product, regardless of whether conferred through regular aggregate payments, on a claim-by-claim basis at the point-of-sale, as part of retrospective financial reconciliations (including reconciliations that also reflect other contractual arrangements), or by any other method.
+“Rebate” does not mean a “bona fide service fee”, as such term is defined in Section 447.502 of Title 42 of the Code of Federal Regulations, published October 1, 2019.

 Service Provider.
 “Service provider” means the provider who directly performed or provided a health care service to a subscriber or member.